Buford Lipscomb, Chairman of the Board

 His extensive travel has inspired Snow to develop a vision of worldwide learning and accord through Collaborative Global Education (C-Global-E), an “organization whose mission is to develop online learning solutions for social good, both here and abroad.”

-Over the years, Mr. Thompson has expanded his expertise and his reputation as a law enforcement professional.
+Through the years, Thompson has expanded his expertise and his reputation as a law enforcement professional.
 He has a degree in Criminal Justice from the Northern Virginia College and is a graduate of the Northwestern University School of Police Staff and Command.
 He is also a graduate of the FBI Law Enforcement Executive Development School.
-Currently, Mr. Thompson sits on the FBI Criminal Justice Information Advisory Policy Board, the Homeland Security Consortium, the National Domestic Preparedness Coalition and the Department of Homeland Security Emergency Services Sector Coordinating Council (which he is the chair).
-Mr. Thompson also participates and sits on several law enforcement working groups and advisory boards.
+Currently, Thompson sits on the FBI Criminal Justice Information Advisory Policy Board, the Homeland Security Consortium, the National Domestic Preparedness Coalition and the Department of Homeland Security Emergency Services Sector Coordinating Council (which he is the chair).
+Thompson also participates and sits on several law enforcement working groups and advisory boards.

-David Weber, M.D., past member of the Waldorf Board of Regents, is proud to have been born, raised, and educated in the great state of Iowa.
+Dr. David Weber, past member of the Waldorf Board of Regents, is proud to have been born, raised, and educated in the great state of Iowa.
 He received his A.A. degree in 1962 from Waldorf College, Forest City, Iowa, and his Bachelor of Science degree in Biology from the University of Iowa in 1964.
-He then continued his education at the U of I receiving his M.D. in 1968.
-While in medical school he met and married his wife, Susan, also a 1968 medical school graduate.
-They have now been married for 42 years and have two children, one a physician and radiologist, and the other a successful small business owner of a computer company.
-They also have four grandchildren.
+He then continued his education at the university receiving his M.D. in 1968.

-Fresno General Hospital, Fresno, California was the site for Dr. Weber’s Internship.
+Fresno General Hospital, Fresno, California was the site for Weber’s Internship.
 This was followed by two years in the U.S. Army stationed at William Beaumont Hospital at Fort Bliss in El Paso, Texas.
-While on assignment there he served as General Medical Officer and Preventative Medicine Officer.
+While on assignment there he served as general medical officer and preventative medicine officer.
 Upon completion of military service with an honorable discharge, he returned to the University of Iowa for a radiology residency from 1971 to 1975.
 His training allowed him to become double boarded in both diagnostic radiology and radiology including radiation oncology.

 In 1975 he joined the physician staff of the Wenatchee Valley Medical Center in Wenatchee, Washington as a diagnostic radiologist and radiation oncologist.
 He served on the medical staff of several regional hospitals with a primary focus on Central Washington Hospital in Wenatchee, Washington where he was instrumental in development of CT, ultrasound, and interventional radiology disciplines.
 He served as chairman of the Medical Center Radiology Department and Clinical Support Services from 1983 to 2001.
 He also chaired the Radiological Technology Advisory Committee for the Wenatchee Valley College program and taught as a clinical instructor.